PairHits program

 --result=filename

 The name of the result file(s), which may include a directory path.
-If the name contains blanks, the whole argument must be enclosed in double quotes.
-Character '#' in the file name points where the job number will appear (ref. -j option).
-Default filename is "results\#.txt".
+If the name contains spaces, the whole argument must be enclosed in double quotes.
+A # character in the file name points where the job number will appear (ref. the -j option).
+The default file name is results\#.txt.

 -s value